Freely adding one layer of quantifiers to a Boolean doctrine: Characterization of classes of universally valid formulas

 \subsection{Richness of a Boolean doctrine with respect to a universal ultrafilter}

 We want to build models out of universal ultrafilters.
 To do so, we take inspiration from Henkin's proof of the completeness theorem for first-order logic \cite{Henkin1949}.
-In fact, building models is easy if we have richness.
-Recall that a maximally consistent deductively closed first-order theory $\mathcal{T}$ is \emph{rich} if for every formula $\exists x \,\beta(x) \in \mathcal{T}$ there is a 0-ary term $c$ (a ``witness'') such that $\beta(c) \in \mathcal{T}$.
-Given such a theory $\mathcal{T}$, we can easily find a model of $\mathcal{T}$---namely, the set of all 0-ary terms, with the obvious interpretation of the function and predicate symbols.
-We take inspiration from this definition to define \emph{richness} for a doctrine with respect to a universal ultrafilter.
+Recall that a maximally consistent deductively closed first-order theory $\mathcal{T}$ is \emph{rich} if for every formula $\exists x \,\beta(x) \in \mathcal{T}$ there is a nullary term\footnote{I.e., a term-definable constant, also known as a ground term.} $c$ (a ``witness'') such that $\beta(c) \in \mathcal{T}$.
+We can easily find a model of a rich theory---namely, the set of all nullary terms, with the obvious interpretation of the function and predicate symbols.
+We take inspiration from this definition to define \emph{richness} for a Boolean doctrine with respect to a universal ultrafilter.
 Recall that the formulas in the universal ultrafilter are meant to be those whose universal closure is valid (in a certain model).
-Richness says that, for every formula $\alpha(x)$ whose universal closure is not valid (i.e.\ which does not belong to the universal ultrafilter), there is a constant $c$ witnessing this failure (i.e.\ such that $\alpha(c)$ does not belong to the universal ultrafilter).
+Richness says that, for every formula $\alpha(x)$ whose universal closure is not valid (i.e.\ not belonging to the universal ultrafilter), there is a constant $c$ witnessing this failure (i.e.\ with $\alpha(c)$ not belonging to the universal ultrafilter).